syoyo/tinyvdbio/README.md

 ## TODO

+* [ ] Multi-threaded decoding using C++11 thread.
 * [ ] Support points.
 * [ ] Support various topology type.
 * [ ] Support Multipass IO version(224)
 * [ ] mmap based accesss for larger data set.
+* [ ] Switch to MIT license by removing OpenVDB code(MPL 2.0 licensed code)

 ## How to use

 Simply copy `tinyvdbio.h` and `miniz.c` and `miniz.h` to your project.
+Recent OpenVDB file(223~) are usually compressed using BLOSC, so it is highly recommended to enable BLOSC suppor(see the below for compiliation).

 ## Compile flags